-We all know that on January 1, the gyms will be filled with people earnestly making 2017 the year they get in shape.
+We all know that on January 1, the gyms will be filled with people earnestly making a commitment to get in shape.
 The same holds true for advertising agencies.
 The difference between the agencies that struggle and those that grow is how committed and strategically aligned they are to execute, and how well they follow through until the year’s end.
 And we know this is going to be a special year.

 Ask for help